-Ashley Resch Showcases Cleavage And Curves In Leather Cutout Bra & Racy BDSM Gear: ‘Let Me Remind You’
+Ashley Resch Showcases Cleavage And Curves In Leather Cutout Bra & Racy BDSM Gear: 'Let Me Remind You'

 Instagram model Ashley Resch channeled her inner dominatrix in her most recent social media share.
 The brunette looked smoking hot in strappy black lingerie that did nothing but favors for her figure.
 However, Ashley was on a mission in this particular offering.
 She wanted to remind her 966,000 followers that she's in charge.

 The 24-year-old angled her hip to the side and took a wide stance.
-She was standing next to large windows that allowed soft light to dapple into the room.
+She stood next to large windows that allowed soft light to dapple into the room.
 In her hand, she gripped a chain that was tied to a window frame.
 Ashley thrust out her chest in the stunning pic as she tilted her chin.

 Ashley's eyes did all the talking in this particular pic.
 She widened her peepers and smoldered as she looked at something off-camera.
 The model slightly parted her lips for a sultry snap.

 The social media star rocked a leather bra with some risqué features.
 The underwire bra shaped her bust and lifted her perky assets.
 Along the sides of the underwear was a deep V-shaped cutout that exposed her ample breasts.
-Extending from the cutouts, were two straps that crossed at her shoulders.
-The model flaunted major cleavage in the sexy underwear.

-On her lower half, Ashley sported the matching bottoms.
-The thong was a snug fit and sat high on her hips.

-Ashley wore a bondage waist belt around her waist.
-The buckled strap highlighted her flat midsection and petite waist.
+Two straps crossed at her shoulders, extending from the cutouts.
+This all allowed her to flaunt major cleavage.

 Ashley's fans were delighted by the snap.
 She was inundated with likes, comments, and emoji as her admirers gave her feedback.
 This specific image has already accumulated more than 18,000 likes and a slew of comments since she posted it.